-In 2011, Colorado Nonprofit Association conducted extensive research on Coloradans’ values and beliefs about nonprofits and giving, and on the causes, connections, and actions that lead to making a donation.
+In 2014, Colorado Nonprofit Association conducted research on Coloradans’ values and beliefs about nonprofits and giving, and on the causes, connections, and actions that lead to making a donation.
 The resulting study, Understanding Giving: Beliefs and Behaviors of Colorado’s Donors, includes a wealth of information about how donors make decisions to give to particular causes and organizations and how they act out those decisions.

 Donors Who Research

 38% of donors surveyed said they researched the organization before making their most recent donation.
 In this article, we look at what sets these researchers apart from others, as well as the types of research they do.
 (The top two sources of information they mentioned: the internet and the nonprofit itself!)

 Our research found that, over the previous year, 57% of Coloradans had donated to a human services organization.
 Human services supporters know that nonprofits do important work.
 They value trustworthiness, clear communication, and a strong nonprofit-donor relationship.
 For them, giving is more than writing a check – it’s the beginning of a partnership.

 51% of Coloradans, according to our survey, had donated to education-related causes over the previous 12 months.
 We found that most of these donors fit into one of three categories: alumni, who primarily donate to colleges and universities; parents and family members who give to school-related organizations; and those who support education in general, donating to anything from neighborhood school programs to international literacy initiatives.
 Despite this diversity, we do see some interesting patterns when we compare those who don’t donate to education-related causes with those who do.

 We found 46% of Coloradans reported donating to health or medical causes over the previous year.
 Many support health-related nonprofits because of a friend or family member’s struggle with health-related issues.
 For these donors, giving is intensely personal – but their personal connections may tie them more to causes than to specific organizations.